sequentech/documentation/docs/general/reference/election-creation-json.md

 This is the HTML body template used for sending the authentication codes to voters.
 It's only applicable to authentication methods that send authentication codes to voters  through email, such as `email`, or `email-otp`.
-In theses this corresponds to the HTML body of the email message.
+In these, it corresponds to the HTML body of the email message.

 This field is optional, and when defined, the sent email will have a content